Variational Learning of Gaussian Process Latent Variable Models through Stochastic Gradient Annealed Importance Sampling: Introduction

 Specifically, our proposed approach leverages an annealing procedure to transform the posterior distribution into a sequence of intermediate distributions, which can be approximated by using a Langevin stochastic flow.
 This dynamic is a time-inhomogeneous unadjusted Langevin dynamic that is easy to sample and optimize.
 We also propose an efficient algorithm designed by reparameterizing all variables in the ELBO.
 Furthermore, we propose a stochastic variant of our algorithm that utilizes gradients estimated from a subset of the dataset, which improves the speed and scalability of the algorithm .
 Our experiments on both toy and image datasets show that our approach outperforms state-of-the-art methods in GPLVMs, demonstrating lower variational bounds, higher log-likelihoods, and more robust convergence.

-Overall, our contributions are as follows: \begin{itemize} \item We propose a novel approach for variational learning of GPLVMs by leveraging Stochastic Gradient Annealed Importance Sampling (SG-AIS), which addresses the limitations of standard importance sampling techniques and allows for the estimation of the evidence unbiasedly, resulting in a tighter lower bound and a better variational approximation in complex data and high-dimensional space.
+Overall, our contributions are as follows: \begin{itemize} \item We propose VAIS-GPLVM, a variational Annealed Importance Sampling method that uses time-inhomogeneous unadjusted Langevin dynamics to construct the variational posterior.
+This approach mitigates the issue of weight collapse in high-dimensional GPLVMs, yielding a tighter lower bound and improved variational approximation for complex, high-dimensional data.

 \item We propose an efficient algorithm designed by reparameterizing all variables to further improve the estimation of the variational lower bounds.
 We also leverage stochastic optimization to maximize optimization efficiency.